-British baritone Dominic Sedgwick joined the prestigious Jette Parker Young Artist Programme at the Royal Opera House at the beginning of the 2017/18 season, having recently graduated from the Guildhall School of Music and Drama’s Opera School where he studied with Robert Dean.
+British baritone Dominic Sedgwick joined the prestigious Jette Parker Young Artist Programme at the Royal Opera House at the beginning of the 2017/18 season, having graduated from the Guildhall School of Music and Drama’s Opera School where he studied with Robert Dean.
 He previously read Theology at Clare College, Cambridge.

 In the 2018/19 season, Dominic will perform as Novice's Friend Billy Budd in Deborah Warner's acclaimed production conducted by Ivor Bolton, Kuligin Katya Kabanova in a new Richard Jones production conducted by Edward Gardner, and the roles of Moralès and Dancaïre Carmen as Barrie Kosky's unique production returns to the Royal Opera.
+In recital he will return to the London Song Festival, perform numerous recitals in the ROH Crush Room and in 2019 he will make his Wigmore Hall debut with pianist Ceri Owen as a WCOM Concordia Artist.

 During his studies, Dominic was a Samling Artist, a Britten Pears Young Artist, an inaugural Drake Calleja Scholar and a recipient of awards from the Help Musicians UK Tutton Awards, the Countess of Munster Trust and the Kathleen Trust.
 He joined the Glyndebourne Chorus in 2017, also preforming Flora’s Servant La Traviata and Harlequin (cover) Ariadne auf Naxos, and in March 2017 he created the role of Damyan in the world premiere Julian Philips’ The Tale of Januarie’ for GSMD.
 Other roles include Duke Robert Iolanta, Junius The Rape of Lucretia - both for GSMD Opera; the title role in Owen Wingrave for British Youth Opera at the Peacocke Theatre; Falke Die Fledermaus for Opera Danube and Papageno Die Zauberflöte as a Longborough Festival Young Artist.